igorkasyanchuk/active_storage_validations/README.md

 But this major version bump also comes with some breaking changes.
 Below are the main breaking changes you need to be aware of:
 - Error messages
-  - The error messages have been completely rewritten to be more consistent and easier to understand.
+  - The error messages have been completely rewritten to be more consistent and easier to understand (not breaking but might be a good idea to update them with the new versions)
+  - Some keys have been changed:
+    - `image_metadata_missing` has been replaced by `media_metadata_missing`
   - Some error messages variables names have been changed to improve readability:
     - `dimension` validator:
       - `length` has been replaced by `exact`